mrflattire/bunkr-api/README.md

 <details>
 <summary><h3>Python API (`BunkrAPI`)</h3></summary>

-Everything the CLI tools do is also available as a plain Python library, so you can script your own workflows — cron jobs, batch imports, custom dashboards — without touching the terminal UI at all. `BunkrAPI` is a single facade class wrapping the scraper, downloader, player, and database.
+Everything the CLI tools do is also available as a plain Python library, so you can script your own workflows, like cron jobs, batch imports, custom dashboards, all without touching the terminal UI at all. `BunkrAPI` is a single facade class wrapping the scraper, downloader, player, and database.

 ```python
 from bunkr_api import BunkrAPI